Protein Footprinting Services in mAb Design & Production

 PAPERS & LITERATURE

-• Structural Investigation of Therapeutic Antibodies Using Hydroxyl Radical Protein Footprinting Methods paper written by Dr. Corie Ralston of the Lawrence Berkeley National Laboratory and Prof. Joshua Sharp of The University of Mississippi and published in the journal Antibodies.
+• Structural Investigation of Therapeutic Antibodies Using Hydroxyl Radical Protein Footprinting Methods paper authored by Dr. Corie Ralston of the Lawrence Berkeley National Laboratory and Prof. Joshua Sharp of the University of Mississippi and published in the journal Antibodies.

 • Revealing Antibody Aggregation White Paper